-UB has a website for Veterans Affairs that will help you with this process.
+UB has a website for Veteran Services that will help you with this process.

 Please note the disability information on the application.
 To learn more about how UB supports specific disabilities, visit the website of the Office of Accessibility Resources.

 Last updated: January 17, 2014 3:04 pm EST